· · · ·

 If you don’t have pecans, English walnuts also work well in this recipe.

 Rinse blueberries and drain in a colander.
-Sprinkle berries with flour.
+Sprinkle berries with all-purpose flour.

 I like to make this cake when blueberries are at the peak of their season or when I can find them on sale at the grocery store.
 You may use frozen blueberries if you prefer.
 Just be sure to coat the berries, either fresh or frozen, in a little bit of flour.
 This will help them from falling to the bottom of the pan when they cook.